Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Reduction to clean directed families of frames

 \begin{proof}[Proof of Lemma \ref{lem:frame-clean}] Let $\cgF$ be a triangle-free family of frames.
-By Lemma \ref{lem:bfs}, $\cgF$ has a partition $\scrP$ into layers, and $\scrP$ can be further split as $\scrP=\scrP_1\cup\scrP_2$ so that each of $\scrP_1$ and $\scrP_2$ consists of mutually independent layers.
+By Lemma \ref{lem:bfs}, $\cgF$ has a partition $\scrP$ into layers, which can be further split as $\scrP=\scrP_1\cup\scrP_2$ so that each of $\scrP_1$ and $\scrP_2$ consists of mutually disjoint layers.
 We are going to show that each layer in $\scrP$ is a clean family of frames.
-This will show that $\bigcup\scrP_1$ and $\bigcup\scrP_2$ are two clean families of frames partitioning $\cgF$.
+This will show that the subfamilies $\bigcup\scrP_1$ and $\bigcup\scrP_2$ of $\cgF$ satisfy the conclusion of the~lemma.

 Choose any layer $\cgL\in\scrP$.
-Suppose there are three frames $F_1,F_2,F_3\in\cgL$ such that $F_1$ and $F_2$ intersect and $F_3$ is enclosed by both $F_1$ and $F_2$.
-By the definition of a layer, there is a frame $F'\in\cgF\setminus\cgL$ external to $\cgL$ and intersecting $F_3$.
-Clearly, $F'$ must intersect both $F_1$ and $F_2$, thus creating a triangle in the intersection graph of $\cgF$.
+Suppose there are three frames $F_1,F_2,F_3\in\cgL$ such that $F_1$ and $F_2$ intersect and $F_3$ is enclosed in both $F_1$ and $F_2$.
+By the definition of a layer, there is a frame $E\in\cgF\setminus\cgL$ external to $\cgL$ and intersecting $F_3$.
+Clearly, $E$ must intersect both $F_1$ and $F_2$, thus creating a triangle in the intersection graph of $\cgF$.
 This contradiction shows that $\cgL$ is indeed a clean family of frames. \end{proof}